-The Private Wealth Management Division provides order execution for retail and professional clients.
+The Private Wealth Management Divisions provides order execution for retail and professional clients.

+A client's regulatory categorisation is an important factor both in the assessment of whether the client is relying on GS to deliver best execution and in providing best execution.
 The starting presumption is that retail clients did legitimately rely on GS to protect their interests in relation to pricing and other elements of the transaction that may be affected by the choice made by GS in executing the relevant order (i.e. GS owes a duty of best execution to retail clients).
+Generally, we would not expect professional clients to be legitimately relying on us to provide best execution, particularly given the market practice for clients to shop around for quotes, and therefore our best execution obligations for these instruments are likely to apply.

-Subject to any specific instructions and issuer concentration limits, GS generally gave the highest priority to:
+Subject to any specific instructions and issuer concentration limits, GS will generally give the highest priority to:

 - price for professional clients.
-The remaining execution factors, to the extent applicable, were generally given equal ranking; and - total consideration for retail clients. - 6.
+The remaining execution factors, to the extent applicable, are generally given equal ranking; and - total consideration for retail clients. - 6.
 Topic 6: an explanation of whether other criteria were given precedence over immediate price and cost when executing retail client orders and how these other criteria were instrumental in delivering the best possible result in terms of the total consideration to the client;